CTJChen/studentprojects/nustar_and_xspec.md

 Again, if you encountered errors doing this, try running nuproducts directly and set the parameters interactively with the shell.

 13. Once you succesfully run nuproducts, you shuold have some spectral files for analysis.
 For noisy, low-count data, it is ususally beneficial to bin the data from different channels.
-It can be achieved by using the FTOOLS' grppha:
+It can be achieved by using the FTOOLS' grppha such as:
 ```
+grppha infile=nu60061217002A01_sr.pha outfile=nu60061217002A01_sr.gr20.pha comm="group min 3" tempc="exit"
 ```
+You can google "ftools grppha" for more details.
+Basically this command re-group the spectra by binning the counts into channels with at least 3 counts in them.

 14. We can now use xspec or sherpa (there's also something called ISIS, https://space.mit.edu/home/mnowak/isis_vs_xspec/ ) to analyze the data.
 Since you are new to this you should spend sometime exploring these options, and pick the one you feel the most comfortable using.
 I do most of my X-ray spectral analysis using XSPEC.